mrcagney/make_gtfs/README.rst

 This is a CSV file of route names and headways.
 It must contain a header row with at least the columns ``route_short_name`` and one column of the form ``<service window name>_headway`` for every service window.
-Headways are specified in minutes.
+Route short names must be unique and headways are specified in minutes.

 A *service window* is a (not necessarily contiguous) time period of the week during which a route headways are constant, e.g. Saturday 6:00 to 7:00 and 9:00 to 15:00.

 Here's an example ``routes.csv`` file::